ojasrocks/test_idruide/README.md

 <code>yarn run seed:start</code>

-# Descrition of Database initialization
+# Descrition of Database initialization script

 Steps used to initialize the database are reported in the code at